epikweb/pg-journal/README.md

 - Provide a composable set of packages **without lock-in** that can be used to [**selectively**](https://www.infoq.com/news/2016/04/event-sourcing-anti-pattern/) apply CQRS/Event Sourcing in real world apps where its needed
 - Provide non-CRUD examples of modeling real world complex domains

+# Update

+I've decided to not spend further time developing this approach due to its high cost and complexity (event sourcing on the application layer).

+Approaches such as [Lambda Architecture](https://databricks.com/glossary/lambda-architecture) and [Kappa Architecture](https://eng.uber.com/kappa-architecture-data-stream-processing/) have been shown to be scalable to petabytes whereas this approach does not.
+The batch processing side can be implemented by reading Postgres disk files and running a large Spark cluster on it, and stream processing done using Kinesis + Spark Streams.

+I will start another project detailing Lambda Architecture using Postgres for the entire stack.

 # 🏷 Features